 1. Coconut Water.
 Alcohol’s most worrisome side effect (besides its gravitational pull towards karaoke bars, late night falafel, and men who will make terrible fathers) is dehydration.
 Because of this, replenishing your electrolytes is an important part of nursing your hangover.
 Water will help, but alone will not do the trick.
 Coconut water is full of important electrolytes and will help replenish what you’ve lost.
 Gatorade works too, which is why you see so many college students carrying it to class.
 But besides all sorts of dyes, it’s full of high fructose corn syrup, which throws the digestive tract out of whack.
-Good coconut water can be expensive, but I’d rather splurge on the raw, more natural brands like Harmless Harvest than flush my money down the toilet on something like Vita Coco.
+Good coconut water can be expensive, but I’d rather splurge on the raw, more natural brands like Harmless Harvest.
 In general, you should be wary of a product that claims to be pure and natural yet does not need to be kept in a refrigerator.
 More on that below.

-2. Lacto-Fermented Vegetables (i.e. Pickled Things).
-Probiotics are a very important medicine for your gut.
-Since my digestion is already so sensitive, I feel most of the effects of my hangover in my stomach…which often leads to a very unproductive day lying in the fetal position on the couch watching Sex and the city marathons.
+3. Lacto-Fermented Vegetables (i.e. Pickled Things).
+Probiotics are important medicine for your gut.
+Since my digestion is already so sensitive, I feel most of the effects of my hangover in my intestines…which often leads to a very unproductive day lying in the fetal position on the couch.
 Since alcohol destroys your stomach flora, it’s important to replenish with probiotics the next day.
-You can buy over the counter pills (the best ones are kept in the refrigerated section of your health food store), but lacto-fermented vegetables carry trillions of good bacteria.
-You’ll find a bajillion more in one pickle spear than in the whole jar of pills.
+You can buy over the counter pills (the best ones are kept in the refrigerated section of your health food store), but lacto-fermented vegetables carry trillions of good bacteria and prebiotics that feed your existing critters.
 Now, what you find next to your sandwich at the deli is probably not going to help.
 The vegetables need to be lacto-fermented the old fashioned way so that you can benefit from the live cultures.
 Look for anything in the refrigerated section.
 Anything found on the regular shelves will be too highly processed to contain any of the good bacteria that your gut needs.
+Farmhouse Culture is one of my favorite brands.

-3. B Vitamins.
+4. B Vitamins.
 B vitamins play a key role in brain and nervous system functions.
 They also help in breaking down alcohol in the body.
-Heidi is a huge fan of Blue Bonnet’s Stress B Complex because it has the correct blend of B vitamins and just enough Vitamin C to help your body absorb them.
+My acupuncturist recommends the Blue Bonnet Stress B Complex because it has the correct blend of B vitamins and just enough Vitamin C to help your body absorb them.

-5. Good salt.
+6. Good sea salt or pink Himalayan salt.
 Along with electrolytes, sodium also gets flushed from the body when you drink.
 That’s perhaps why our bodies crave bacon, egg, and cheese sandwiches the next morning.
-But it’s probably easier for your digestion to just add salt to your coconut water or whatever else your eating.
+But it’s probably easier for your digestion to just add salt to your coconut water or whatever else you’re eating.
 Not all salt is created equal and most table salt is so highly processed it carries very little efficacy.
 I have a sodium deficiency and by simply replacing my regular salt with pink Himalayan, I’ve been able to keep myself more balanced.
 It tastes great and contains a host of vitamins and minerals.

-6. Kombucha.
+7. Kombucha.
 Since you can’t exactly start eating a jar of pickles on the street on your way to work, kombucha is perhaps the more culturally appropriate way to get probiotics back in your body after your bender.
-The drinks have become so popular over the last couple years, even my local bodega carries a few different varieties.
+The drinks have become so popular over the last couple years, even my local bodega carries twelve different varieties.
 I like the ginger flavor as that also calms the stomach, in case the bacon egg and cheese is still calling to you.